 Note to journalists: Please report that this research will be presented at a meeting of the American Chemical Society.

-The team will present the work today at the 253rd National Meeting & Exposition of the American Chemical Society (ACS).
+The researchers will present their work today at the 253rd National Meeting & Exposition of the American Chemical Society (ACS).
 ACS, the world’s largest scientific society, is holding the meeting here through Thursday.
 It features more than 14,000 presentations on a wide range of science topics.

 The American Chemical Society is a nonprofit organization chartered by the U.S. Congress.
 With nearly 157,000 members, ACS is the world’s largest scientific society and a global leader in providing access to chemistry-related research through its multiple databases, peer-reviewed journals and scientific conferences.
 ACS does not conduct research, but publishes and publicizes peer-reviewed scientific studies.
 Its main offices are in Washington, D.C., and Columbus, Ohio.